 Slough Creek Campground

 Slough Creek Campground, at an elevation of 6,250 feet, is near some of the best wildlife watching opportunities in the park.
-Located at the end of a two-mile dirt road, this campground is best suited for tents and small RVs.
+This campground, located at the end of a two-mile dirt road, is best suited for tents and small RVs.
 There are plenty of hiking and fishing opportunities in the area, including the Slough Creek Trail, which begins nearby.
 Nighttime offers a quiet, unimpeded view of the stars and the possibility of hearing wolves howl.
-This is a reservable campground run by the National Park Service.
+Slough Creek is a reservable campground run by the National Park Service.

 Tower Fall Campground

 Tower Fall Campground, elevation 6,600 feet, is located on the north side of the steep, winding road to Dunraven Pass.
 The campground is near the Tower General Store and Tower Fall.
 The Lamar Valley, with spectacular wildlife viewing opportunities, is located nearby, as are several hiking trails.
-Roosevelt Lodge, a short drive from the campground, offers dining and horseback riding.
-This is a first-come, first-served campground run by the National Park Service.
+Roosevelt Lodge offers dining and horseback riding, a short drive from the campground.
+Tower Falls is a first-come, first-served campground run by the National Park Service.

-Any suggestions, comments – good or bad – don’t hesitate to get in touch with us at
+Any suggestions comments – good or bad – don’t hesitate to contact us at